aulivyai/server-admin/README.md

 # Test

-some test can be run with
+Some test can be run with

 ```
 ./phpunit.phar --bootstrap autoload.php tests
 ```

-# info
+# Info

-to login you can use the folowing informations
+To login you can use the folowing informations

 ```
 user: admin